August Wilson African American Cultural Center: Debt troubles

 On November 5, 2014 Dollar Bank sold the center to a nonprofit consortium for $7.9 million.
 The consortium included contributions from private foundations: $2.45 million from the Heinz Endowments, $2.35 million from the Richard King Mellon Foundation, $500,000 from the Pittsburgh Foundation and $500,000 from the Thomas Tull Family Foundation.
 Public sources contributed another $3.15 million: $1.65 million from the Urban Redevelopment Authority and $1.5 million from the Allegheny Regional Asset District.

-The court-appointed conservator had originally agreed to sell the building to a private developer, 980 Liberty Partners for $9.5 million, who had planned to build a hotel on top of the center.
+The court-appointed conservator had originally agreed to sell the building for $9.5 million to a private developer, 980 Liberty Partners, who had planned to build a hotel on top of the center.
 Pittsburgh Major Bill Peduto, Allegheny County Executive Rich Fitzgerald and the URA fought the bid.
 980 Liberty Partners withdrew in a September 2014 settlement that favored the consortium of local foundations.
 980 Liberty partners was reimbursed $360,000 from URA's share of the purchase price.

 By 2019, the center was on a solid financial foundation, having ended 2018 with a budget surplus and was building a capital reserve.
 By 2020, the center was showing additional signs of recovery, having increased its operating budget to $7.25 million from $1.77 million in 2015 and increased the percentage of the budget coming from earned income to 17% from 5%.
 The center had greatly increased its individual donor base and held substantially more events.